equipe22/pymedext_core/README.md

 LetterPyMedExt=pymedext.Document(raw_text= letter, ID="ID_letter01")
 LetterPyMedExt.to_dict()
 ```

-## Add a basic Annotator
+## Add an Annotator
 if you want to expand PyMedExt and add a new Annotator.
 Firstly, create a class which extend the annotators.Annotator class.
-After that you will need to extend two functions.
+Secondly, you will need to extend two functions.

 - __init__
 - annotate_function